Kathleen Thompson: Personal life

 Thompson was born in Chicago in 1946 and lived from the age of five in Oklahoma City.
 Her father, Les Thompson, Jr., was a Methodist minister, and her mother, Frances Tracy Thompson, was an English teacher and, later, a reading specialist.
 She grew up with her two brothers, Paul and Mike, and two sisters, Tracy and Sara.
 She attended U. S. Grant High School in Oklahoma City, where her interest in cultural injustice began to form.
 She graduated from Northwestern University with a degree in philosophy in 1968 and began working at a number of jobs in an attempt to support herself while writing.
 After the publication of Against Rape, she spent a few years touring and talking about rape.
 She then decided to get as far away from the subject as possible and began writing comedy.
 For more than thirty years she wrote and edited educational material while writing her books and plays.
 She lived in Chicago, Illinois, with partner Mike Nowak, host of "The Mike Nowak Show" on WCPT Radio.

-Kathleen Thompson died on December 21, 2024, after a three-year battle with cancer.
+Thompson died on December 21, 2024, after a three-year battle with cancer, at the age of 78.